 Even if they bite you, poop or pee on you, don’t yell at them or raise your voice.
 The last thing you want to do is take one tiny step forward in your relationship – only to leap backwards countless steps because you got upset at something they did.

-Guinea pigs are incredibly intelligent creatures, but since they’re highly anxious they may nip you out of fear, or pee and poo on you if they’re not toilet trained.
+Guinea pigs are incredibly intelligent creatures, but since they’re highly anxious they may nip you out of fear, or pee and poo on you.
 If something like this happens, simply remain calm, gently put them down to give them some space, continue to speak to them in soothing tones for a few more minutes, then take a break and start again next time.

 By allowing them the ability to spend time outside of their cage regularly, you’re showing them they’re welcome in the family and live in a safe place.
 Let them roam freely – with supervision, of course – to lessen their anxiety of the ‘outside world’ and show them they’re free to run and play and be happy with their best bud – you, their human!

-Now, I don’t mean you should dump an endless supply of guinea pig food into their cage.
-Obviously, that wouldn’t be healthy for them whatsoever.
-Rather, what I mean to say is your guinea pigs would benefit from having free access to essentials like fresh water and hay.
-As well, always make sure they have enough food in their habitat, giving them the sense they’re well-looked after by their human companion.
-If you’re not sure about what type and amount of food you should give your pet, as well as feeding them treats, check out the food guidelines in the post How to Feed Guinea Pigs: An Easy to Follow Feeding Schedule for a Healthy Pet.
+Always make sure they have enough food and water in their habitat, giving them the sense they’re well-looked after by their human companion.
+If you’re not sure about what type and amount of food you should give your pet, as well as feeding them treats, check out the food guidelines in the post on how to feed guinea pigs.

 Cavies don’t mask their true emotions, whereas humans have the ability to hide their feelings.
 If your guinea pigs don’t like someone, they’ll show it.
 Conversely, if you’re not too keen on someone, for instance, like that neighbor of yours that keeps putting his garbage in front of your home (seriously, why does he do that?!), you can choose to hide your emotions and act contrary to them.